Chris Wallace

 Christopher Wallace (born October 12, 1947) is an American broadcast journalist.
 He is known for his tough and wide-ranging interviews, for which he is often compared to his father, 60 Minutes journalist Mike Wallace.
-Over his 50-year career in journalism he has been a correspondent, moderator, or anchor on CBS, ABC, NBC, Fox News, and now CNN.
-In 2018 he was ranked one of the most trusted TV news anchors in America.
-Wallace has won three Emmy Awards, a Peabody Award, a George Polk Award, the duPont-Columbia University Silver Baton Award, and a Paul White lifetime achievement award.
+Over his 60-year career in journalism he has been a correspondent, moderator, or anchor on CBS, ABC, NBC, Fox News, and CNN.
+In 2018, he was ranked one of America's most trusted television news anchors.
+He has won three Emmy Awards, a Peabody Award, a George Polk Award, the duPont-Columbia University Silver Baton Award.

 As a teenager, Wallace became an assistant to Walter Cronkite during the 1964 Republican National Convention.
-After graduating from Harvard University, he worked as a national reporter for The Boston Globe where he was described as an "aggressive and ambitious reporter".
-After seeing the impact television had on news at the 1972 Republican National Convention, he focused on working on broadcast news, first at NBC (1975–1988), where he served as a White House correspondent alongside contemporaries CBS's Lesley Stahl and ABC's Sam Donaldson.
-Wallace also worked the anchor for NBC Nightly News and host of Meet the Press.
+After graduating from Harvard University, he worked as a national reporter for The Boston Globe.
+He transitioned towards broadcast news at NBC (1975–1988), where he served as a White House correspondent, the Sunday anchor for NBC Nightly News (1982–1984, 1986–1987) and moderator of Meet the Press (1987–1988).
 He then worked for ABC, where he served as an anchor for Primetime Thursday and Nightline (1989–2003).
-Wallace is the only person to have served as host and moderator of more than one of the major U.S. political Sunday morning talk shows, which he did during his time at NBC.
-From 2003 to 2021, Wallace hosted Fox News Sunday, on which his interviews with politicians such as Barack Obama, Donald Trump, and Vladimir Putin received acclaim.
+He is the only person to have served as host and moderator of more than one of the major American political Sunday morning talk shows, which he did during his time at NBC.

-He made history when he was chosen to moderate the final 2016 United States presidential debate between Donald Trump and former Secretary of State Hillary Clinton, this being the first for a Fox News journalist.
-He received praise from both sides of the aisle for his tough questioning of both presidential candidates, with The New York Times writing, "Mr. Wallace mixed humor with scolding and persistence with patience to guide his charges toward the most substantive encounter of an unusually vicious election."
-He was chosen again to moderate the first 2020 United States presidential debate between President Trump and former Vice President Joe Biden.
-After this debate, he referred to it as chaotic and unruly.
-In 2022, he began hosting a new interview series titled Who's Talking to Chris Wallace? which airs on CNN and HBO Max.
+From 2003 to 2021, he hosted Fox News Sunday and took high profile interviews with Barack Obama, Donald Trump, and Vladimir Putin.
+He made history when he became the first Fox News journalist to moderate a United States Presidential debate in 2016 between Donald Trump and Hillary Clinton.
+He returned to moderate the 2020 debate between Donald Trump and Joe Biden.
+In 2021, he left Fox to join CNN as host of the interview series Who's Talking to Chris Wallace?
+(2022–2024) and anchored The Chris Wallace Show (2023–2024).
+In November 2024, Wallace left CNN following the expiration of his three year contract.